salesforce/orchard/README.md

 which must match the key provided in the header of any inbound API requests.

 ## Using Orchard
-Once the setup is complete, Orchard is ready to recieve a number of different instructions via API request.
+Once the setup is complete, Orchard is ready to receive a number of different instructions via API request.

-If deployed into a cloud environment like AWS, Orchard will need a role with an appropriate set of permissions appropriate for the activites.
+If deployed into a cloud environment like AWS, Orchard will need a role with an appropriate set of permissions appropriate for the activities.

 Orchard allows the definition and execution of **workflows**, where each workflow consists of a number of **activities**.
 Activities can be dependant on other activities, forming a directed acyclic graph (DAG).
 Orchard will execute activities concurrently whenever possible.

-Below is an example workflow that defines a number of activites:
+Below is an example workflow that defines a number of activities:

 ```json
 {